phytoMorph/maizePipeline/README.md

 1. Ear function works for 300DPI and 800DPI
 2. Still I need to find a way to confirm if it is expected result

+April 19 2016
+1. Ear function is almost done
+2. Kernel function is on process
+3. Error occurs in kernel function

 ## Installation

 TODO: Describe the installation process